← Object-Based Attention

 Figure 1.
 Delayed-onset design (Çatak et al., 2022).
 (A) One rotating dot field appears followed by the second "delayed" dot field.
 Two superimposed dot fields rotate in opposite directions around the fixation point, allowing the perception of two transparent surfaces.
 Following the rotation, either the delayed (cued) or non-delayed (uncued) dot field translates briefly.
 After the translation, both dot fields continue to rotate.
 (B) Feature-based illustration of timeline.
 The two dot fields are differentiated by line style (dashed or solid) and with dot field colors indicated by the line colors.
 The vertical line placement indicates the different motion directions: clockwise rotation (CW), counter-clockwise rotation (CCW), and translation.
 The onset differences in this design result in "cued" translations occurring in the presence of the older rotation direction and "uncued" translations occurring in the presence of the newer rotation direction.

-Figure and caption reproduced from Çatak, Özkan, Kafaligönül & Stoner (2022), Cortex 151, 89–104, © Elsevier.
+Figure and caption reproduced from Çatak, Özkan, Kafalıgönül & Stoner (2022), Cortex 151, 89–104, © Elsevier.

 Figure 2.
 Why we can treat the inputs as translations.
 MT neurons have large receptive fields that take in both transparent surfaces at once.
-For a receptive field placed off-center (here directly left of fixation), each rigidly rotating field is, locally, approximately a translation: the clockwise field drifts up and the counter-clockwise field drifts down.
+For a receptive field placed off-center (here directly right of fixation), each rigidly rotating field is, locally, approximately a translation: the clockwise field drifts down and the counter-clockwise field drifts up.
 The right panel is that same receptive field magnified — the identical dots and their identical rotation arcs, not an idealized patch — so the motions shown are exactly those in the stimulus.
 (Each trace is 100 ms of motion at the stimulus's 81°/s rotation; dot density is Stoner & Blanc's 5 dots/deg² per field.)
 So the two rotations and the brief translation can all be represented as motion directions on a single axis — the population drive that feeds the model.
 V1 supplies that directional signal — its small receptive fields extract the local motion direction most precisely — but V1 is the input, not a model stage: this rotation drive depends on motion direction alone, so it is unchanged by a color or identity swap (the motion swap is taken up in Figure 3).
 The model's own stages live in MT.
 Crucially, the model does not depend on this local-translation simplification.
 It simply lets us reason with a directional MT drive and defer MST and rotation-selective neurons, which can be layered in later.

 Feature trajectories of the two dot fields (A-D), after Stoner & Blanc (2010) Fig. 4The same panels with dot identity removed: the direction-of-motion input the model receives (A≡B, C≡D)